 A service charge can only be demanded for the items which are specified in the lease.

-A Maintenance Reserve to finance long-term repairs, renewals and improvements will be raised by periodic contributions from Lessees.
+A Reserve Maintenance Fund (sinking fund) to finance long-term repairs, renewals and improvements will be raised by periodic contributions from Lessees.

 Protection of money paid for services